Desvenlafaxine

-Desvenlafaxine, sold under the brand name Pristiq among others, is a medication used to treat depression.
-It is an antidepressant of the serotonin-norepinephrine reuptake inhibitor (SNRI) class and is taken by mouth.
+Desvenlafaxine, sold under the brand name Pristiq among others, is a medication used to treat major depressive disorder.
+It is an antidepressant of the serotonin–norepinephrine reuptake inhibitor (SNRI) class and is taken by mouth.
 It is recommended that the need for further treatment be occasionally reassessed.
 Studies have shown similar effectiveness compared to its parent compound venlafaxine.

 Common side effects include dizziness, trouble sleeping, increased sweating, constipation, sleepiness, anxiety, and sexual problems.
+In some patients, sexual dysfunction may persist even after the drug is discontinued, a condition known as post-SSRI sexual dysfunction; regulatory agencies including the European Medicines Agency and Health Canada have recommended that desvenlafaxine's product labeling warn of this risk.
 Serious side effects may include suicide in those under the age of 25, serotonin syndrome, bleeding, mania, and high blood pressure.
-There is a high risk of withdrawal syndrome which may occur if the dose is decreased or the medication is completely stopped.
-It is unclear if use during pregnancy or breastfeeding is safe.

 Desvenlafaxine was approved for medical use in the United States in 2008.
 In Europe its application for use was denied in 2009, although has since been approved for Spain and Germany.
 In 2023, it was the 189th most commonly prescribed medication in the United States, with more than 2 million prescriptions.

 Medical uses

 Desvenlafaxine is primarily used as a treatment for major depressive disorder.
 Use has only been studied up to 8 weeks.
 Multiple studies have shown comparable effectiveness to venlafaxine as well as a lower rate of nausea.
 Other studies have shown it to be either less effective or more effective than venlafaxine.

-Doses of 50 to 400 mg/day appear effective for major depressive disorder, although no additional benefit was demonstrated at doses greater than 50 mg/day, and adverse events and discontinuations were more frequent at higher doses.
+Doses of 50 to 400 mg/day appear effective for major depressive disorder, although no additional benefit was demonstrated at doses greater than 50 mg/day, and adverse events and withdrawal symptoms were more frequent at higher doses.

 Desvenlafaxine improves the HAM-D17 score and measures of well-being such as the Sheehan Disability Scale (SDS) and 5-item World Health Organization Well-Being Index (WHO-5).

-Desvenlafaxine may also be prescribed off label for the treatment of hot flashes.
-A review of studies in 2014 found a 55% - 69% reduction in number of hot flashes.
+Desvenlafaxine may also be prescribed off-label for the treatment of hot flashes.
+A review of studies in 2014 found a 55–69% reduction in number of hot flashes.